 I was explaining minimalism to a group of people at a dinner one night last month.
 A guy wearing a post-workday suit-and-tie combo peered at me skeptically when I told him I have no goals, when I told him I have no daily routine, when I told him I have no back-up plan, when I told him I have little concept of time these days, so I often don’t know what time of day it is (or even what day of the week it is).

 I could tell he was intrigued, but, because he was caught up in his corporate-controlled life, my life seemed incredibly unrealistic to him.
 But that’s not his fault—it seemed unrealistic to me two years ago too.
-Two years ago, my goal-oriented life of “achieving” and working through to-do lists was no different than his.
+Two years ago, my goal-oriented life of “achieving” and working through to-do lists was no different from his.

 And then, still in doubt, he posited a question: If you don’t have any goals, then aren’t you just being complacent?